bfox9900/CAMEL99-ITC/README.md

 ### Nov 13, 2018 V2.1.E
 - Floored division is now the default per ANS/ISO standard.
-  Symetrical division is set using the FLOOR variable: FLOOR OFF, FLOOR ON Due to the slow speed of the 9900 CPU it is coded in Forth Assembler.
+  Symmetrical division is set using the FLOOR variable: FLOOR OFF, FLOOR ON Due to the slow speed of the 9900 CPU it is coded in Forth Assembler.
   The code is a re-work of code, used by permission, from FB-Forth by Lee Stewart. ( fbforth.stewkitt.com/ )